Maxithx/linux-pi-monitor/README.md

 # Linux Pi Monitor

-Linux Pi Monitor is a fast, modern web application (Python + Flask) for monitoring and managing Linux and Raspberry Pi machines over SSH ‚Äî directly from your Windows PC.
+Linux Pi Monitor is a fast, modern web application (Python + Flask) for monitoring and managing Linux and Raspberry Pi machines over SSH ó directly from your Windows PC.

 It features a live dashboard with charts, a built-in web terminal, one-click Glances installation, a System Update Center, a Network & DNS Manager, and multi-profile SSH management (keys or passwords).